gdp-org/gd/README.md

 ## Introduction

-Godog is a basic framework implemented by golang, which is aiming at helping developers setup feature-rich server quickly.
+GoDog is a basic framework implemented by golang, which is aiming at helping developers setup feature-rich server quickly.

-The framework contains `config module`,`error module`,`logging module`,`net module`,`store mudle` and `service module`.
+The framework contains `config module`,`error module`,`log module`,`net module` and `dao module`.
 You can select any modules according to your practice.
 More features will be added later.
 I hope anyone who is interested in this work can join it and let's enhance the system function of this framework together.

 >* [logging](https://github.com/xuyu/logging),[redigo](https://github.com/garyburd/redigo/redis) and [redis-go-cluster](https://github.com/chasex/redis-go-cluster) are third-party library.
 >* Authors are [**xuyu**](https://github.com/xuyu),[**garyburd**](https://github.com/garyburd) and [**chasex**](https://github.com/chasex).Thanks for them here.